Atol Protected

 Planned itinerary

-Leave Heathrow on early afternoon flight to Keflavik.
-Transfer to hotel in Reykjavik in the capital for overnight stay.
-Free time in evening to explore Reykjavik.
-(For those who would prefer it, an alternative flight from Glasgow or Manchester can possibly be arranged).
+Leave London Heathrow airport on early afternoon flight to Keflavik.
+Transfer to Fosshotel Rauðara, in the capital, for an overnight stay.
+Free time in the evening to explore Reyjavik.
+(For those who would prefer it, an alternative flight from Glasgow or Manchester could possibly be arranged).

 Day 2